 Children with a Wilms tumor may experience the following symptoms or signs.
 Sometimes, children with a Wilms tumor do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a tumor.

 Usually, a Wilms tumor is found before it spreads to other parts of the body.
 A parent or relative may notice a large lump or feel a hard mass in the child’s belly, or notice that the belly is much larger than usual.
 In some cases, a rapid change to a larger diaper size alerts parents to the tumor.
 A few children have abdominal pain.
 However, most of the time the tumor grows without causing pain, and the child feels and appears healthy.

 Frequently, children with Wilms tumor may experience the following symptoms:

 High blood pressure

 Anemia, which is a low level of red blood cells

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
 The doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

-If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
+If a Wilms tumor is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.